picfight/pfcd/docs/using_bootstrap_dat.md

 ### 1. What is bootstrap.dat?

-It is a flat, binary file containing bitcoin blockchain data starting from the genesis block and continuing through a relatively recent block height depending on the last time it was updated.
+It is a flat, binary file containing picfightcoin blockchain data starting from the genesis block and continuing through a relatively recent block height depending on the last time it was updated.